-These may take the form the sufferer believing the world does not actually exist, or that eveyone in it is dead, or that he, himself, is dead.
+These may take the form of the sufferer believing the world does not actually exist, or that everyone in it is dead, or that he, himself, is dead.

 c) Somatic delusions.

-Sometimes, the psychotically depressed individual might believe part of his body is missing, such as the heart or the brain.
+Sometimes, individuals suffering from psychotic depression might believe part of their body is missing, such as the heart or the brain.

 d) Delusions of worthlessness.